Access Denied

 Air Frying: Crispy Without Deep Frying

 Air fryers circulate super-heated air to create crispy exteriors with minimal oil—usually just a light spray.
-They're game-changers for people who miss fried foods.
+They're a helpful option for people who miss fried foods.

 Best for: Chicken (wings, breast, thighs), fish, tofu, vegetables (Brussels sprouts, cauliflower, zucchini fries)